 This graphic looks German, Russian and Japanese public opinion of the US under the Obama and Trump administrations.For more on the US’ global leadership role, see Jack Thompson’s chapter for Strategic Trends 2018 here.
 For more CSS charts, maps and graphics, click here.

 This graphic maps the evolution of public opinion on Islam in Switzerland.
-To find out more about views on Islam in times of terrorism, see Darius Farman and Enzo Nussio’s recent addition to the CSS’ Analyses in Security Policy series here.
+To find out more about Islamophobia in Switzerland and how terrorist violence has influenced the Swiss public discourse, see Darius Farman and Enzo Nussio’s recent addition to the CSS’ Analyses in Security Policy series here.
 For more CSS charts and graphics, click here.

 This graphic depicts attitudes of the American public (broken down by political affiliation) toward the US’ international engagement.
 For more on the contemporary geopolitical landscape, see Jack Thompson’s chapter for Strategic Trends 2018 here.
 For more CSS charts, maps and graphics on defense policy, click here.

 This article was originally published by the openDemocracy on 30 September 2016.